dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

 and some of the advantages of acceptance testing:

   * Tests verify the behaviour you're actually interested in.
-  * Tests are easy to read, and comprehend.
+  * Tests are easy to read and comprehend.
   * Tests support aggressive re-factoring since they verify behaviour rather than private implementation detail.

 In this article we'll be extending the [two axes of testing](http://reactkungfu.com/2015/07/approaches-to-testing-react-components-an-overview/#two_axes_of_testing_components) defined by Martin Grzywaczewski, in his [Approaches to testing React components](http://reactkungfu.com/2015/07/approaches-to-testing-react-components-an-overview/) article, by adding a third type of testing.
 This gives us three types of test in total: